ko-build/terraform-provider-ko/docs/resources/build.md

 - `platforms` (List of String) Which platform to use when pulling a multi-platform base.
 Format: all | <os>[/<arch>[/<variant>]][,platform]*
 - `repo` (String) Container repository to publish images to.
 If set, this overrides the provider's `repo`, and the image name will be exactly the specified `repo`, without the importpath appended.
 - `sbom` (String) The SBOM media type to use (none will disable SBOM synthesis and upload).
+- `tags` (List of String) Which tags to use for the produced image instead of the default 'latest' tag
 - `working_dir` (String) working directory for the build

 ### Read-Only